Zhaolinq/JaxbContextPool/README.md

 # JaxbContextPool
-a JAXB util for XML serialization | deserialization
+a JAXB util for XML serialization/deserialization using apache common-pool2